 EDITOR'S NOTE: A link to Kentucky county unemployment rate charts is below.

 FRANKFORT, Ky.
-(Jan 6, 2022) - Unemployment rates fell in all 120 counties between November 2020 and November 2021, according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Workforce Development Cabinet.
+(Sept.
+22, 2022) - Unemployment rates fell in 111 counties between August 2021 and August 2022, rose in six, and stayed the same in three according to the Kentucky Center for Statistics (KYSTATS), an agency of the Kentucky Education and Labor Cabinet.

-Woodford County recorded the lowest jobless rate in the commonwealth at 2%.
-It was followed by Scott County 2.2%; Boone, Cumberland, Oldham, Taylor and Todd counties, 2.3% each; and Carlisle, Fayette, Harrison, Jessamine and Logan counties, 2.4% each.
+Oldham County recorded the lowest jobless rate in the commonwealth at 2.6%.
+It was followed by Cumberland County, 2.7%; Scott and Woodford counties, 2.8% each; Henry and Shelby counties, 2.9% each; Boone, Fayette, Harrison and Spencer counties, 3% each; and Anderson, Bullitt, Jessamine, Pendleton and Washington counties, 3.1% each.

 Kentucky’s county unemployment rates and employment levels are not seasonally adjusted because of small sample sizes.
-Employment statistics undergo sharp fluctuations due to seasonal events such as weather changes, harvests, holidays and school openings and closings.
+Employment statistics undergo sharp fluctuations due to seasonal events such as weather changes, harvests, holidays, and school openings and closings.
 Seasonal adjustments eliminate these influences and make it easier to observe statistical trends.
-The comparable, unadjusted unemployment rate for the state was 3% for November 2021, and 3.9% for the nation.
+The comparable, unadjusted unemployment rate for the state was 3.7% for August 2022, and 3.8% for the nation.

 Unemployment statistics are based on estimates and are compiled to measure trends rather than actually to count people working.
 Civilian labor force statistics include non-military workers and unemployed Kentuckians who are actively seeking work.
 They do not include unemployed Kentuckians who have not looked for employment within the past four weeks.
 The data should only be compared to the same month in previous years.